 Of Course, you can’t forget the Milkweed!
 Milkweed is a necessity if you’re trying to attract these beautiful creatures.
 Butterfly MW has a lovely subdued orange flower and is medium tall and somewhat lanky.
 It’s a very hardy native and also doesn’t require a lot of water.

 Swamp MW displays muted, pinkish cluster flowers and just like the name suggests requires damp areas.
 Growing this variety would be fun around a water garden or pond.

 Common MW looks a lot like the swamp variety but is extremely invasive and very drought resistant.
 This is the type that you see in rural country fields, definitely not recommended for urban gardening.
-So don’t go digging up these wild flowers from the side of the road unless you want your whole backyard one big field of this stuff!
+So don’t go digging up these wild flowers from the side of the road unless you want your whole backyard, and your neighbors, one big field of this stuff!

 Hairy Balls MW or Balloon Plant is a very distinctive plant, this is the one I grew last year and had sweet success with monarch caterpillars.
 This variety is quit a conversation piece and is a unique addition to the garden.
 That white flower in the background is a moon vine.
 In the beginning I wanted the milkweed to act as a stake for the vine.
 But this sweet little plant turned into a gigantic, glorious mess!

 All these types of host plants get relatively tall and would make a great center anchor for your butterfly spot.
 Note: the Hairy Balls grows the tallest of all the varieties mentioned above topping out around 6 ft.
 It needs to be staked in most instances.